-Emphysema damages the inner walls of the lungs' air sacs (alveoli), causing them to eventually rupture.
+In emphysema, the inner walls of the lungs' air sacs (alveoli) are damaged, causing them to eventually rupture.
 This creates one larger air space instead of many small ones and reduces the surface area available for gas exchange.

 Emphysema is a lung condition that causes shortness of breath.
 In people with emphysema, the air sacs in the lungs (alveoli) are damaged.
 Over time, the inner walls of the air sacs weaken and rupture — creating larger air spaces instead of many small ones.
 This reduces the surface area of the lungs and, in turn, the amount of oxygen that reaches your bloodstream.